-This paper is a literature review with an observation case study overarching it, which included look at staff procedure manuals and postgraduate handbooks.
+This paper is a literature review with an observation case study overarching it.
 The author conducted observation case studies at one university in Victoria and one in New South Wales.
 Both universities offer a number of online postgraduate degrees.
 Even though the programs are online, most exams are still in paper format.
 The exams are posted to a nominated exam invigilator and once the exam is completed by the student, the invigilator mails it back to the school.

 Both of these universities conduct examinations for online subjects using a system where students are asked to nominate an exam invigilator.
 No reference checks are conducted on the invigilator.
-Checks are supposed to be done, but no one actually does them because of staff shortage.
 In practice, the exam invigilator could be fictional, as they are never interviewed and in most cases none of the university's professional staff see or speak to the exam invigilators.
 The problem this poses is that there are no methods in place to ensure that the students and the exam invigilators are behaving correctly and honestly.
 The students could get someone else to sit their exam, take prohibited material into the exam, or even take the exam over a few days rather than completing it in the set exam time.
+Checks supposed to be done, but no one actually does them because of staff shortage.